cdgraff/chiaharvestgraph/README.md

 ## Function

-A Chia Harvester will get challenged every 10 seconds or so, to look for proof in its plots.
+A spare Harvester will get challenged every 10 seconds or so, to look for proof in its plots.
 This tool will identify those lines, and register the time-stamps for those.
 If there are not enough of those time-stamps within any given period, the harvester is under-harvesting, or even not harvesting.
 This is colour coded on the graph.